 Processors, Controllers, Co-Controllers and Joint Controllers

-Controller is the person that alone or jointly with others determines the purpose and means of processing.
+Controller is the person or entity, that alone or jointly with others, determines the purpose and means of processing.
 Processing, in turn is “any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction”.

 Pursuant to Art.
 4 no. (7) GDPR “controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

 Art.
 26 GDPR specifies the joint responsibility in terms of specifying the manner in which those jointly determining the purposes and means of processing shall be responsible (“Joint Controller”).
-Decision-making power concerning purpose and means of processing is decisive for determining responsibility.
+Decision-making power concerning purpose and means of processing directly correlates to determining responsibility.

-In contrast to joint controllers, processors do not have freedom to make decisions with regard to the purposes and means of processing, but act for the contractor with a duty to comply with instructions.
+In contrast to joint controllers, processors do not have the right to make decisions with regard to the purposes and means of processing, but act for the contractor (controller) with a duty to comply with the controller(s)’ instructions.

-Insofar as the agents have options to select or design the purpose or means of processing, they are considered to be controllers jointly with the contractor and correspondingly have additional obligations.
+Nonetheless, insofar as the processors, as agents acting on behalf of the controller(s), have options to select or design the purpose or means of processing, they will then be considered to be controllers jointly with the contractor and correspondingly have additional obligations.

 The purpose of processing is an “expected result that is intended or guides planned actions”.
 The means of processing is the “type and manner in which a result or objective is achieved”.

-Processors must be distinguished from joint controllers based on the following criteria:
+Processors are distinguished from [joint ]controllers based on the following criteria:

-A person that has no legal or factual influence on the decision concerning the purposes for and manner in which personal data is processed cannot be a controller.
+A person or entity that has no legal or factual influence on the decision concerning the purposes for and manner in which personal data is processed cannot be a controller.

-A person that alone or jointly with others decides on the purposes of processing is always a controller.
+A person or entity that alone or jointly with others decides on the purposes of processing is always a controller.

-The controller may also delegate the decision concerning the means of processing to the processor as long as content-related decisions, e.g. concerning the legitimacy of processing, are reserved for the controller.
+The controller may also delegate the decision(s) concerning the means of processing to the processor, as long as content-related decisions, e.g. concerning the legitimacy of processing, are reserved for the controller.

 Processors are independent legal persons who are different from the controller and who process data on behalf of the controller(s) without deciding on the purposes of processing.

-It can also not be assumed that ICANN and the contracted parties are co-controllers for the processing of data, rather than joint controllers.
+Where two or more different organizations jointly determine the purposes or the essential elements of the means of the processing they will be joint controllers and must enter into an agreement in the form required by Art.
+26 of the GDPR.
+The participation of the parties to the joint determination may take different forms and does not need to be equally shared.
+Jointly must interpreted “as meaning ‘together with’ or ‘not alone’ in different forms and combinations” and “the assessment of joint control should mirror the assessment of ‘single’ control”.
+Therefore, it cannot be assumed that ICANN and the contracted parties are co-controllers for the processing of data, rather than joint controllers.
 A co-controllership would require two or more parties which are completely independent of one another, co-operatively working together in the processing of data but for different purposes.